gusev03/brawlpick/README.md

 ## data-collection

-The data collection folder contains everything needed to pull data and scripts to write and read to a PostgreSQL database
+The data collection folder includes scripts for retrieving data from the Brawl Stars API and interacting with a PostgreSQL database for reading and writing.

-1. Create a database in PostgreSQL and record the username, password, and database name
+1. Create a PostgreSQL database and record the username, password, and database name

 2. Make a .env file with environment variables:
 ```